-For a website project to be successful from start to finish, you as the client have a very important part to play.
-Your website designer is responsible for the way your site looks and functions.
-As the client, you are responsible for providing the content your visitors will be reading.
+For a website project to be successful from start to finish, the client has a very important part to play.
+A website designer is responsible for the way a site looks and functions.
+Clients are responsible for the content visitors will be reading.

 Websites are an important function of marketing.
 It’s also your website.
 You know your business better than your web designer does, no matter the amount of time we spend on the project.

 Quality work takes time.

 Providing your web designer with great content will help them create a better site that brings great results.